Alberico Gentili: Early life and family

 He was born into a noble family in the town of San Ginesio, Macerata, Italy.
 It has been conjectured that Gentili's mother might have been the source of his early love for jurisprudence, but it was his father, Matteo Gentili, a renowned physician, who assumed the role of his tutor in Latin and Greek.
+His father was a protestant.
 He obtained a doctoral degree in law at the University of Perugia at the age of 20.

 Career

 After his graduation, he was elected as the chief judge of Ascoli, but he then settled in his native town, where he filled various responsible offices.
 Both father and son belonged to a confraternity suspected of meeting for the discussion of opinions hostile to the Roman church.
 The Inquisition was upon the track of the heretics, and Gentili, together with his father and one of his brothers, Scipione Gentili, were forced to leave Italy because of their Protestant beliefs.
 The three first went to Ljubljana (German: Laibach), now in Slovenia, the capital of the duchy of Carniola.
 From there, Alberico went on to the German university towns of Tübingen and Heidelberg.
 At their first halting place, Ljubljana, Matteo, doubtless through the influence of his brother-in-law, Nicolo Petrelli, a jurist high in favour with the court, was appointed chief physician for the duchy of Carniola.
 In the meantime, the papal authorities had excommunicated the fugitives and soon procured their expulsion from Austrian territory.
 Early in 1580, Alberico set out for England, preceded by a reputation that procured him offers of professorships at Heidelberg and at Tübingen, where Scipio was left to commence his university studies.
 Alberico reached London in August, with introductions to Giovanni Battista Castiglione, the Italian tutor to Queen Elizabeth I. Gentili soon became acquainted with Dr Tobias Matthew, the Archbishop of York.
-On 14 January 1581, Gentili was accordingly incorporated from Perugia as a D.C.L. giving Gentili the right of teaching law, which he first exercised in St John's College, Oxford.
+On 14 January 1581, Gentili was accordingly incorporated from Perugia as a D.C.L. giving Gentili the right to teach law, which he first exercised in St John's College, Oxford.
 Subsequently, Gentili was appointed as the Regius professor of civil law at Oxford University by the Chancellor of Oxford University, Robert Dudley, 1st Earl of Leicester.
 He was commissioned to prepare a revised version of the statutory laws of his home town, a task which he completed in 1577.
 After a short stay in Wittenberg, Germany, he returned to Oxford.